reverentgeek/blog/src/site/pages/presentations.md

 _Note: I have given this talk as both a keynote and presentation._
 [Slides](https://speakerdeck.com/reverentgeek/nodevember-2017-fsgd-and-the-art-of-delivering-value)

-<a name="nodejs-crash"></a>
+<a name="nodejs-guide"></a>

-## Node.js Crash Course
+## The Illustrated Guide to Node.js

-Node.js is a compelling platform quickly spreading from startups to enterprises.
-Node.js strategically unites developers of all backgrounds through the universal language of JavaScript.
+Node.js is a compelling platform for building all types of applications for startups to enterprises.
+Node.js strategically unites developers through the universal language of JavaScript.
+Or TypeScript!
 Why should you learn Node.js, and where do you start?

-You will come away from this talk with the evidence to support Node.js and the tools you need to be productive.
-We will walk through a typical workflow of creating and debugging a web application.
+You will walk away from this fun introduction to Node.js having learned its strengths and the tools you need to be productive.
+We will cover a typical workflow of creating and debugging a web application.
 We'll also look at popular frameworks, libraries, and learning resources to give you the best start.

 [Video](https://www.youtube.com/watch?v=8d6kJYqFWoQ) | [Slides](https://speakerdeck.com/reverentgeek/node-dot-js-crash-course-all-things-open-2018)